How to return structured data from a model

 structured_llm.invoke("How are you today?")

-FinalResponse(final_output=ConversationalResponse(response="I'm just a bunch of code, so I don't have feelings, but I'm here and ready to help you!
-How can I assist you today?"))
+FinalResponse(final_output=ConversationalResponse(response="I'm just a computer program, so I don't have feelings, but I'm here and ready to help you with whatever you need!"))

 Alternatively, you can use tool calling directly to allow the model to choose between options, if your chosen model supports it.
 This involves a bit more parsing and setup but in some instances leads to better performance because you don't have to use nested schemas.
 See this how-to guide for more details.